tpeterz/BigData_Kafka/README.md

   - Rating
   - Skipped (yes/no)

-The form preserves your selections & the page can be refreshed manually using a button (instead of auto-refreshing every 5 seconds), making it easier to apply filters before the view resets.
+The form preserves the selections & the page can be refreshed manually to view an updated list of tracks and their  statistics.

 ---